MySQL Basic Data Types

 2.2 Maximum length and storage requirement for CHAR and VARCHAR

-column is M character.
+The maximum length of a CHAR(M) column is M character.
 The storage required depends on M and the character set you use, to put it simple, the number of characters(length) and the number of bytes for a single character.
 The length can be any value 0 to 255, the number of bytes for a single character varies over different character sets and even different within the same character set(for instance: utf-8).

-is subject to the maximum row size (65,535 bytes, which is shared among all columns) and the character set used.
+The M in VARCHAR(M) is not about character numbers but specifies the maximum bytes of the string.
+The maximum of M is subject to the maximum row size (65,535 bytes, which is shared among all columns) and the character set used.

 2.3 TEXT

-can store a string even exceeds aforementioned maximum row size 65535 due to the "external" storage area for a large string content, TEXT
+As you can see, LONGTEXT can store a string even exceeds aforementioned maximum row size 65535 due to the "external" storage area for a large string content, TEXT columns only contribute 9 to 12 bytes toward the row size limit.

-, there are some constrains for them.
-For instance, you must specify an index prefix length for indexes on TEXT
+Due to the possible large length of TEXT, there are some constrains for them.
+For instance, you must specify an index prefix length for indexes on TEXT; Only the first 1024(in default settings) bytes of the the column are used when sorting.

-from disk and cache it is "expensive".
+Due to the large length issue of TEXT, you also should take care when dealing with it.
+Because retrieve a row with large TEXT from disk and cache it is "expensive".
 Avoid it when possible, don't store large string in a database.
 Instead, write them to a separate object data store and use the table to track the location.
-Or you can put the LONGTEXT
+Or you can put the LONGTEXT column to a different table other than the actively used table.

 2.4 LONTTEXT limit

-column can hold is subject to lots of factors: character set, the configured maximum packet size in the client/server protocol, available memory, constraints from different part of the whole system....
+The maximum characters a LONGTEXT column can hold is subject to lots of factors: character set, the configured maximum packet size in the client/server protocol, available memory, constraints from different part of the whole system....

 3 Datatime and more